 The question is how the multinational’s Marketing Office can most efficiently launch and roll out campaigns given these external variables and constraints?

 To this end, Vertic has developed a modular Global to Local Marketing Methodology which can be adjusted according to context in case.
-It is based on the experience of rolling 8 global campaigns out in 2018 across a total of more than 50 countries.
+It is based on the experience of rolling 8 global campaigns out across a total of more than 50 countries.

-It includes the varied division of labor between global and local functions across the typical phases of a global campaign i.e. 1) insights; 2) strategy; 3) conceptualization & execution in priority marketing, 4) execution in tier 2 markets; and lastly, 5) continuous analytics and optimization.
+It includes the varied division of labor between global and local functions across the typical phases of a global campaign i.e. 1) insights; 2) strategy; 3) conceptualization & execution in priority markets, 4) execution in tier 2 markets; and lastly, 5) continuous analytics and optimization.